 The reviewed Markets in Financial Instruments Directive and Regulation will apply from January 2018.

-The reviewed Market Abuse Regulation will apply from July 2016 to derivative financial instruments relating to emission allowances.
+The reviewed Market Abuse Regulation applies since July 2016 to derivative financial instruments relating to emission allowances.
 For emission allowances or auctioned products based thereon, the Regulation will apply as of January 2018.

 These revised rules mean that:

 Further implementing and delegated legislation has also been developed with the European Securities and Markets Authority (ESMA), which has published Technical Advice and draft Implementing and Regulatory Technical Standards under the Market Abuse Regulation, as well as under the Markets in Financial Instruments Directive and Regulation, also addressing specific issues for the EU ETS.
 These are now being subjected to the due scrutiny and adoption process by the European Commission, the Council and the European Parliament.